grassiricardo/process_CNAB/README.md

 **uid**

-These 3 keys are always returned when registering or when requesting a new key in the following route `/api/v1/auth/sign_in` informing your registered email and password.
+These 3 keys are always returned when registering or when requesting a new key in the following route `/api/v1/auth/sign_in` informing your registered email and password, or revalidate the token using the `api/v1/auth/validate_token` route passing the above parameters in a GET request, in the documentation is the example.

+Also if you have the need it will be possible to make filters by type_transaction, value, cpf and card.
+Just do the same request to the `api/v1/transactions` route and in this request pass the desired parameters.
+Example:

+`api/v1/transactions?type_transaction=1`, `api/v1/transactions?value=1000`